marckassay/VSCodeNewProject/README.md

 # VSCodeNewProject
-Creates a new project to be used in VS Code that installs essential package(s); TypeScript, Angular, RxJS and/or Gulp
+Rapidly creates a new project to be used in VS Code that installs essential package(s):
+    Gulp
+    TypeScript (optional)
+    Angular (optional)
+    RxJS (optional)